PranjaldevX/PranjaldevX/README.md

 - 👋 Hi, I’m @PranjaldevX
-- 👀 I’m interested in Wed development and Game development
+- 👀 I’m interested in A.I. and Game development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C++

 <!---